 Are the vaccines safe?

-Yes, the vaccines are safe.
 Hundreds of millions of people have received COVID-19 vaccines, and serious side effects are extremely rare.
-While use of the Johnson & Johnson single-dose vaccine was temporarily paused due to reports of very rare, but severe blood clots in a handful of women who received it, the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) have reviewed the available data and found that the Johnson & Johnson vaccine's proven benefits outweigh the known risks.
-However, women younger than 50 years old should be aware of the risk and understand that this risk has not been seen in the vaccines made by Pfizer and Moderna.
+While use of the Johnson & Johnson (J&J) single-dose vaccine was approved for use by the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA), both agencies recommend that the mRNA vaccines — considered highly safe and effective — should be preferred when available, due to reports of rare blood clots in approximately 1 in 100,000 women who received the J&J vaccine.
+This risk has not been seen in the mRNA vaccines made by Pfizer and Moderna.

 How were the vaccines developed so quickly?